BolunDai0216/SailingThroughPointClouds/README.md

 ## Usage

-First clone the repo
+First, clone the repo using the following command

 ```bash
 git clone https://github.com/BolunDai0216/SailingThroughPointClouds.git
 ```

-The only supported way to run the code is via a devcontainer on a linux machine.
-To build the devcontainer, first run the setup script in inside `provisioning` to create the `.zsh_history` file which will be mounted to the devcontainer
+The only supported way to run the code is via a dev container on a Linux machine.
+To build the dev container, first run the setup script in inside `provisioning` to create the `.zsh_history` file, which will be mounted to the dev container

 ```bash
 cd /path/to/provisioning && bash setup.sh